ClinConsensus: A Physician-Calibrated Benchmark for Evaluating Clinical Rubric Coverage in Chinese Medical LLMs: Evaluation Reliability

-\paragraph{Metric.} We formulate rubric grading as binary classification and report Macro-F1 (MF1), which averages the F1 scores of the \texttt{met} and \texttt{not\_met} classes to reduce sensitivity to class imbalance.
+\paragraph{Metric.} Following HealthBench~\citep{arora2025healthbench}, we treat rubric grading as binary classification over \texttt{met} and \texttt{not\_met} decisions and report Macro-F1 (MF1), the unweighted average of the two class-wise F1 scores.
+MF1 gives equal weight to satisfied and unsatisfied criteria, making it less sensitive to label imbalance than raw agreement.

-\paragraph{Conservative handling of failures.} If a grader output is missing or cannot be parsed into a valid boolean \texttt{criteria\_met}, we count it as an incorrect prediction rather than discarding the instance, making the reported MF1 a conservative lower bound.

-\paragraph{Results.} Figure~\ref{fig:model_doctor_agreement_by_theme} shows model--physician agreement across the 12 task themes.
-Averaged across themes, the GPT-4.1 judge achieves the highest mean MF1 of \textbf{0.815}, followed by the GPT-5.1 judge at \textbf{0.775} and the distilled SFT-8B judge at \textbf{0.765}.
-Across graders, agreement is consistently lower on \emph{Medical NER} and higher on \emph{Patient education} and \emph{Test / lab interpretation}, indicating stable theme-wise patterns of grading difficulty.

-\paragraph{Cross-grader robustness of CACS@7.} Beyond rubric-level agreement, we examine whether benchmark conclusions depend on the choice of automated grader.
-Table~\ref{tab:cacs7_dual_grader_by_model_theme} reports theme-wise CACS@7 under both the GPT-4.1 judge and the distilled SFT-8B judge.
-Across all 12 task themes, the two graders yield highly consistent model rankings with only modest absolute score shifts, indicating that the observed theme-level performance patterns are robust to grader choice rather than artifacts of a specific evaluator.
+\paragraph{Results.} Table~\ref{tab:physician_group_mf1_healthbench_style} and Figure~\ref{fig:physician_group_mf1_11models} show substantial but non-uniform physician agreement.
+Across the 11 models, pooled MF1 ranges from 0.706 to 0.837 (mean 0.772), with the highest agreement for \textit{DeepSeek V3.2} (0.837), \textit{GPT-5.2} (0.812), and \textit{Grok 4.1 Fast} (0.803), and the lowest for \textit{Kimi K2.5} (0.706) and \textit{Claude Opus 4.6} (0.715).
+Case-level distributions show that lower pooled MF1 comes from heavier low-agreement tails: only 5.3--6.5\% of matched cases from the three highest-MF1 models fall below case-level MF1 0.6, compared with 28.4\% for \textit{Kimi K2.5} and 28.6\% for \textit{Claude Opus 4.6}.
+These tails often involve rubric-boundary responses that are broadly plausible but leave emergency thresholds, medication constraints, follow-up plans, or diagnostic decision points implicit.
+Human--human agreement therefore provides a realistic reference point for automated judge fidelity.